MJanuszek/MJanuszek/README.md

 :fountain_pen: Previously I was working as freelance content writer

-:cactus: I have pet cactus named Hari-kun and Cat, that - if in the mood - response to Sagara :cat:
+:cactus: I have pet cactus and Cat, that - if in the mood - response to Sagara :cat:

 :blue_heart: I love japanese culture & language :blue_heart: